Singed Build Guide by XtheZ115

 Finally, we have the most beautiful rune in the entire tree.
 Time Warp Tonic makes your potions better(something Singed uses Dark Seals to achieve) AND GIVES HIM MOVESPEED WHILE HE'S UNDER THE INFLUENCE.
 The sudden chunk of healing it gives you with patch 8.22 is nice, though the removal of the elixir speed is a big nerf to the rune.
 Don't be mistaken though- this run is still your best bet.

 Celerity is a beautiful thing to have in your secondary path, as Singed loves any extra movement speed he can get.
-While the preseason saw a heavy nerf to the rune, Singed still runs it so he can run faster... speaking of movement speed, we have the most gorgeous of runes in Nimbus Cloak.
+While it is not what it once was, Singed still runs it so he can run faster... speaking of movement speed, we have the most gorgeous of runes in Nimbus Cloak.
 Singed's ult grants him some movespeed already, and that combined with this runes boost can turn your R in a Flash.
 Ok, not literally, but the massive movespeed boost can be used for clutch escapes or nabs.
+These are my runes of choice.

 This is the story of Dark Seal Singed.